 The toolkit also includes a County Database in the “Strategic Networking” section that links to websites of important decision makers, stakeholders and food system related information for every county across North and South Carolina.

-We hope that these tools will assist food councils and community groups in making meaningful relationships with decision makers and successfully advocating for food system improvements.
+We hope that these tools will support food councils and community groups in making meaningful relationships with policy champions, successfully advocating for policy change, and ultimately creating more productive food systems and healthier communities.

 Apply for Direct Assistance